armory3d/armorpaint_web/manual.md

 ![](img/manual/tool_bake.png)

-Select `Bake`(`K`) workspace from the header bar.
+Select `Bake`(`K`) tool from toolbar.
 Pick bake mode, then click the `Bake` button or press and hold `left mouse button` / `pen` in viewport to apply bake into the base color channel of active layer or mask.
 For ray-traced bake modes, multiple samples (set via the `Samples` option) will get accumulated until the operation is complete.

 > See [Baking](https://armorpaint.org/manual/#/?id=baking) to learn about bake modes.